openethereum/openethereum.github.io/README.md

 1. Double check the modifications you made and click on `Create a Pull Request` when you are sure
 1. Describe your changes and submit it!

+# Build

+This project is made with Jekyll, for you to run it download ruby and install needed gem's.
+To start project you can call: `bundle exec jekyll serve`